Rhodri Owen

 Rhodri Owen (born 20 September 1972) is a Welsh speaking radio and television presenter.

 Biography

-Owen was born in Three Crosses, Gower, Swansea, and was brought up in Gowerton in a Welsh language speaking family, which is his first language.
+Owen was born in Three Crosses, Gower, Swansea, and was brought up in Gowerton in a Welsh language speaking family.
+Welsh is his first language.
 Owen was also a member of the National Youth Theatre of Wales.

 Owen started his career in radio reporting in his native Welsh language for Radio Cymru.
 After taking over the Saturday breakfast show, Owen transferred to the daily Red Dragon FM breakfast show.
 Having presented for BBC Radio 5 Live, Owen has also been the main station voice of BBC Radio Wales.